tejdas/dovemq-amqp/README.md

 ======

 DoveMQ is an [AMQP 1.0](http://www.amqp.org) based messaging framework, written in Java.
-It constitutes a standalone AMQP Broker and an API to write messaging applications.
+It has a standalone AMQP Broker and an API to write messaging applications.

 [DoveMQ: A tour of API](https://github.com/tejdas/dovemq-amqp/wiki/DoveMQ)